Dustin Wolf: 2023–present: Calgary Flames

 Wolf was recalled by the Calgary Flames on April 12, 2023, where he made his National Hockey League debut alongside rookie Matthew Coronato.
-He stopped 23 of 24 shots en route to his first career NHL win, with the Flames defeating the San Jose Sharks 3–1.
+He stopped 23 of 24 shots en route to his first career NHL win, with the Flames beating the San Jose Sharks 3–1.

 In the leadup to the 2023–24 season, there was significant discussion as to whether or not Wolf would have a spot on the opening night roster for the Flames.
 However, with the Flames already having two goalies in Jacob Markström and Daniel Vladař committed to contracts, they were unable to open a roster spot.
 When asked about whether or not Wolf would begin the season with the Flames, general manager Craig Conroy stated "If I was looking right now today, I think the two guys that were here in the years past are really dialed in.
 I mean, they look sharp.
-So it’s tough to say we’re going to change something."
+So it's tough to say we’re going to change something."
 Due to this, as well as the fact that he is waivers exempt, Wolf would begin the season once again in the AHL with the Calgary Wranglers.

 On November 9, 2023, Wolf was recalled by the Flames following Markström being named as day-to-day with an unspecified injury.
 On November 14, 2023, Wolf was reassigned to the Wranglers following Markstrom returning to the lineup from his injury.
 During his 5-day stint with the Flames, he played one game against the Ottawa Senators, saving 34 out of 38 shots in a 4–1 loss.

 On December 5, 2023, Markström was once again injured, suffering a fractured finger.
 Resultingly, Wolf would be recalled to the Flames for the second time during the season.
 During his second call-up, Wolf would appear in 4 games, 3 as the starter, and once as a mid-game replacement for Vladař before being returned to the Wranglers on December 17, 2023.
 Wolf would be recalled a third time, from January 16 to 21 2024, again due to an injury to Markström, but would not play in any games during the time.
 He would be recalled a fourth time on 12 March 2024, following another lower-body injury to Markström.
 During Wolf's fourth recall, on March 21, 2024, the Flames announced that Vladař would undergo season-ending hip surgery and that resultingly, Wolf would remain with the Flames for the remainder of the season.
 After winning his final four starts, Wolf returned to the Wranglers following the conclusion of the Flames' season on April 18, 2024.